-What Is A Log Line?
+What Is A Logline?

-Someone reading your log line should get a great sense of what your entire story is about after reading it.
-You will include all of the crucial story elements in your log line and leave everything else out.
+Someone reading your logline should get a great sense of what your entire screenplay is about after reading it.
+You will include all of the crucial story elements in your logline and leave everything else out.

 If someone were to ask you what your story was about right now, would you be able to tell them in 25 words or less?
-Or would you do what we all normally do when we don’t have an exact idea of what the core story is about — and that is to begin explaining everything about what happens until finally we realize it’s been over ten minutes and the person listening is either half listening or asleep by now?
+Or would you do what we all normally do when we don’t have an exact idea of what the core story is about -- and that is to begin explaining everything about what happens until finally we realize it’s been over ten minutes and the person listening is either half listening or asleep by now?

-What a log line is NOT
+What a logline is NOT

 Let’s take a look at a few tag lines the marketing department (or whoever was involved) came up with in some popular movies from the past.

-What should a good log line have?
+What should a good logline have?

 A good log line will have these elements contained somewhere within: